Madlener House

 Inquiry Form

-Eligible individuals interested in applying for a grant from the Graham Foundation must submit an Inquiry Form.
-Applicants whose projects best match our priorities and interests are invited to advance to the second stage review and submit a Proposal Form and supplementary materials.
+Eligible individuals interested in applying for a grant from the Graham Foundation must submit an Inquiry Form by September 15, 2017.
+Applicants whose projects best match our priorities and interests are invited to the second stage review and submit a Proposal Form and supplementary materials.

 Eligibility